 After meeting your crew and fellow travellers, we complete the short journey to the ferry port and board our ferry for the two hour trip to Zanzibar.
-After arriving at the port in Zanzibar, we board make our way to Nungwi on the northern shores of the island.
-There are a number of excursions that can be arranged and your guide will be on hand to assist.
+Once in Zanzibar we make our way to the eastern shores of the island where we will spend the next two nights at a beachfront resort.
+Relax on the beach, enjoy the infinity swimming pool or rent a bicycle and explore the neighbourhood.
 You will have the opportunity to leave your main luggage with the driver in the truck while you are on Zanzibar.
 If you so wish to do so, please ensure you pack a smaller backpack before meeting the crew.

 Leaving the coast behind us we travel inland and make our way to Mikumi where we stop for the night.
 Mikumi National Park ranks as the fourth largest park in Tanzania and forms part of a 75 000 square kilometre wilderness that centres on Selous, Africa’s largest game reserve.